Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Moreover, these factors are also secondary to the primary goal of obtaining confidence.
 An expensive test that takes a really long time to run but provides a lot of confidence is still infinitely more useful than an extremely fast and simple test that does nothing.

-For that reason, I find it best to **write tests that are as highly-integrated as possible, while keeping their speed and complexity reasonable**.
+For that reason, I find it best to **write tests that are as highly integrated as possible, while keeping their speed and complexity reasonable**.

 Does this mean that every test we write should be an end-to-end test?
 No, but we should be trying to get as far as we can in that direction, while keeping the downsides at an acceptable level.